inab/rd-connect-user-management/README-API.md

 	* `PUT /organizationalUnits/:ou_id/picture`: It sets up the photo associated to the organizational unit which matches the record, or 404 if not found.
 It should be a JPEG photo.

 	* `GET /organizationalUnits/:ou_id/users`: It returns the list of registered users (both enabled and disabled) under this organizational unit which matches the record, or 404 if not found.

+* `GET /groups`: It returns the list of registered groups / roles.